Annexation Phase IVB – Completed Summer 2003

 - Confirmation of assessment rolls

-Notes: PWC will waive the Facility Investment Fee for property owners making application for service within 6 months of receiving notification that the water and/or sanitary sewer utilities are available for connection.
+Notes: PWC will waive the Utility Capacity Charge for property owners making application for service within 6 months of receiving notification that the water and/or sanitary sewer utilities are available for connection.

 For all non-single family residential lots, assessments will be established on a case-by-case basis based on front footage with a 90’ minimum and the appropriate lateral charge.